Here's How Much The Weeknd Spent on Bella Hadid’s Valentine's Day Surprise

 "Can't get over this," Bella wrote.

 This marked the first time the Weeknd, whose real name is Abel Tesfaye, and Bella celebrated Valentine's Day together since they broke up in late 2016 after dating for a year and a half.
-They got back together last summer.